unframed/JSONModel.php/README.md

 ?>
 ~~~

-Fast, regardless of the depth or size of the JSON stored.
+Note that the depth and size of the JSON objects will not affect the speed of this function.

 ### View Classes

-Let's wrap up a `TasksView` class before we finish the synopsis :
+Let's wrap up a `TasksView` class before we finish :

 ~~~php
 <?php